 These counters often correlate to the CPU / memory usage counters, so there is often not that much additional knowledge to gain from them.

-If you need support or have questions, please drop us a mail at email@example.com.
+If you need support or have questions, contact us.

 - all the answers from the "Identify the test scenario" - section